DCC-EX/dcc-ex.github.io/docs/turntable-ex/configure.rst

   <D TT 600 100 1>
   MOVETT(600, 100, Turn_PInvert)

 Note with the phase/polarity inversion, this activity must be defined for every position that requires the phase to be inverted compared with the surrounding tracks.
 If it is not defined, the relays will be deactivated, resulting in no phase/polarity inversion.
+The examples below will help clarify this.

 Testing Turntable-EX
 =====================